Tag Archives: mental health

 Design, Aaron Kent

-My third collection, the award-winning Remembering / Disease, is now available for pre-order with Broken Sleep Books
+My third collection, the award-winning Remembering / Disease, is now available with Broken Sleep Books

 The poetry entries for the Northern Writers’ Award were judged by the poet Vahni Capildeo.
 They selected my manuscript, along four others, and praised the ‘beautiful minimalism’ and ‘intriguing poise’.